Thailand flag Thailand: Economic and Political Overview

 Executive Power

 Thailand is governed by a constitutional monarchy.
 The King is the Chief of State and the Monarchy is hereditary.
-Traditionally, he has little direct power, but benefits from enormous popular respect and moral authority, which has been used on occasion to resolve political crisis and ensure national stability.
+Traditionally, he has little direct power but benefits from enormous popular respect and moral authority, which has been used on occasion to resolve political crises and ensure national stability.
 Official power rests with the government.
 The Prime Minister is the Head of Government and holds all the executive powers including implementation of the law in the country and running the day-to-day affairs.
 Under the new Constitution approved in April 2017, individuals outside of parliament can serve as Prime Minister.
-The cabinet is appointed by the King on recommendation of the Prime Minister.
+The cabinet is appointed by the King on the recommendation of the Prime Minister.

 Thailand’s 77 provinces each administered by an appointed Governor are divided into districts, sub-districts (tambons) and villages.